Coach of the year teaches golf to more than 100 kids each week - NewsBreak

 The children he coaches agree.

-“It just feels so good when you know that you’re actually doing something right and he’s telling you constantly, you’ve got to work on this.
-And it’s finally paying off.
-It’s such a good feeling,” explained Mateo Muniz.
+"It just feels so good when you know that you're actually doing something right and he's telling you constantly, 'You've got to work on this.'
+And it's finally paying off.
+It's such a good feeling," Mateo Muniz explained.

 Muniz started golfing with Beaver and turned into a committed, competitive golfer.